peteroupc/html3dutil/doc/tutorial-surfaces.md

 ## Parametric Curves

-The Geometry Utilities Library also includes support for generating parametric curves.
+The Geometry Helper Library also includes support for generating parametric curves.
-A _parametric curve_ is a curve generated by a vector function, like a parametric surface, except now, the function only uses a single variable, as shown below:
+A _parametric curve_ is a curve generated by a vector function, like a parametric surface, except now, the function only uses a single variable, as shown next:

 * **C**(u) = [ _x_(u), _y_(u), _z_(u) ];